x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Evaluating assumptions.md

 # 97 - [Evaluating assumptions](./Evaluating%20assumptions.md)

-Evaluating assumptions Many security vulnerabilities result from faulty assumptions e.g. who can access what and when, under what conditions, for what reasons etc. Identifying the assumptions made by the program code and evaluating if they are indeed correct can be the source of many audit findings.
+Many security vulnerabilities result from faulty assumptions e.g. who can access what and when, under what conditions, for what reasons etc. Identifying the assumptions made by the program code and evaluating if they are indeed correct can be the source of many audit findings.
 Some common examples of faulty assumptions are:
 1. Only admins can call these functions
 2. Initialization functions will only be called once by the contract deployer (e.g. for upgradeable contracts)
 3. Functions will always be called in a certain order (as expected by the specification)